-Over the five-year period from 2016 through 2020, LIPA's customers experienced an average of 13.6 months between interruptions and average interruption times of 74.0 minutes.
-Based on data provided by the PSC for all State utilities (other than Consolidated Edison Company of New York, Inc. ("Con Edison"), which is primarily an underground utility), the average time between interruptions during the five-year period from 2016 through 2020 was 11.7 months and the average duration of an interruption was 111.0 minutes.
+Over the five-year period from 2018 through 2022, LIPA's customers experienced an average of 15.2 months between interruptions and average interruption duration of 76.7 minutes.
+Based on data provided by the PSC for all other State utilities (other than Consolidated Edison Company of New York, Inc. ("Con Edison"), which is primarily an underground utility), the average time between interruptions during the five-year period from 2017 through 2021 was 10.9 months and the average duration of an interruption was 120.3 minutes.
 These statistics indicate that LIPA's system-wide frequency and duration of outages were among the most favorable for overhead utilities in New York.
-These statistics exclude outages due to major storms, consistent with PSC standards.
-PSC is expected to release 2021 data for the other State utilities later this year.
+These statistics exclude outages due to major storms, consistent with the PSC standards.
+The PSC is expected to release 2023 data for the other State utilities later this year.

-The average period between interruptions for a customer served by LIPA during 2021 was approximately 17.7 months.
-For those LIPA customers affected by an interruption during 2021, the average length of interruption was approximately 80.5 minutes.
-The average outage duration for each customer served was 54.7 minutes for 2021.
-These statistics compare to an average time between interruption of 15.1 months, an average interruption of approximately 82.9 minutes, and an average outage duration for each customer served of 66.0 minutes for a LIPA customer during 2020.
+The average period between interruptions for a customer served by LIPA during 2022 was approximately 17.6 months.
+For those LIPA customers affected by an interruption during 2022, the average length of interruption was approximately 82.2 minutes.
+The average outage duration for each customer served was 56.0 minutes for 2022.
+These statistics compare to an average time between interruption of 17.7 months, an average interruption of approximately 80.5 minutes, and an average outage duration for each customer served of 54.7 minutes for a LIPA customer during 2021.

 Beginning in 2016, the Authority and PSEG Long Island began several initiatives to improve the reliability and resiliency of the T&D System, including adopting new tree-trimming standards and a new multi-year storm hardening initiative.
-Since that time, the average outage duration for each customer served has declined from 75.5 minutes in 2016 to 54.7 minutes in 2021 (approximately 28%).
-The number of customers experiencing multiple sustained outages (4 or more outages per year) has declined from 70,248 in 2016 to 23,722 in 2021 (approximately 67%), while the average number of momentary interruptions experienced by customers has declined from 3.92 in 2016 to 1.78 in 2021 (approximately 55%).
+Since that time, the average outage duration for each customer served has declined from 75.5 minutes in 2016 to 56.0 minutes in 2022 (approximately 25.8%).
+The number of customers experiencing multiple sustained outages (4 or more outages per year) has declined from 70,248 in 2016 to 19,762 in 2022 (approximately 71.9%), while the average number of momentary interruptions experienced by customers has declined from 3.92 in 2016 to 1.67 in 2022 (approximately 57.4%).